 This refers to the inherent complexity of the learning material.
 According to Sweller, 2010, it can "only be altered by changing the nature of what is learned or by the act of learning itself".

 For instance, a simple mathematical problem of adding two numbers places less cognitive load on the brain than a complex algebraic task.
 Intrinsic load is also determined by the prior learning or expertise level of the learner.
 An algebraic problem may be extremely challenging, but it may not place a large cognitive burden on an audience who are experts in the subject.
 You cannot do much with the learning material to reduce this load.

 2) Extraneous Load:

-This is the load to be wary of.
+This is the load to be most wary of.
 Extraneous load is created by the impediments to learning.
 A poorly-designed course with a complicated interface that makes the learner hunt around for relevant information or a glossary for technical terms that is not easily accessible are extraneous loads that hamper the learning process.

 In a nutshell, extraneous load is anything that distracts the learners and makes it difficult for them to achieve the learning outcomes.
-A poor design, the use of distracting multimedia elements that taxes the processing capabilities of the learner, and the presence of irrelevant learning matter can increase the extraneous load of an eLearning course.
+A cluttered design, the use of distracting multimedia elements that taxes the processing capabilities of the learner, and the presence of irrelevant learning matter can increase the extraneous load of an eLearning course.
 Fortunately, you can keep this load under a tight rein.